cale-pliska/sfa-lead-generator/README.md

 - View the data in an editable HTML table.
 - Enter global **Instructions** for GPT and a custom prompt that can reference columns using `{column}` syntax.
 - Batch process each row via the ChatGPT API and display the results.
+- Manage and append contact details for businesses via the `/contacts` page.

 ## Requirements